Boiler and Pressure Equipment (BPE)

 BPE Contractor Licence

-Any company wishing to perform work on regulated pressure equipment must have a valid Boiler and Pressure Equipment (BPE) Contractor Licence.
-Permits for installing or working on equipment at a specific location in the province will not be approved unless the contractor doing the work is in possession of a contractor licence.
+A company that wants to work on regulated pressure equipment must have a valid Boiler and Pressure Equipment (BPE) Contractor Licence.
+Without this licence, permits for installing or working on equipment at a specific location in the province won't be approved.
 Activities performed related to pressure equipment that requires a contractor licence includes, but is not limited to:

 • work as a manufacturer, fabricator, installer or contractor on regulated boilers and pressure equipment